whizyrel/Bingo/README.md

 # Bingo
-just another routine around jwt; creates a link and stuffs
+A wrapper for around jwt; creates a link and stuffs